alan-turing-institute/learningmachines/doc/ethics/application.md

 ### The purpose and goal of this project

-The purpose of Learning Machines is to enable continuous appraisal of the performance of an algorithm when it is used with new data, over time.
+The purpose of Learning Machines is to enable continuous appraisal of the performance of an algorithm, as new data is collected over time.

 The goal of LM project is to determine, design and build software infrastructure neccessary to support the continuous appraisal of an algorithm performance, for the long term.
 In this document, we will refer to this infrastructure that supports long term monitoring of an algorithm, the intelligence infrastructure (II).

 There are many ways to build II.
 This project will prioritise approaches and components which enables good research engineering practices with minimal overheads to researchers themselves.
-Examples of software components to be used in the Learning Machines Intelligence Infrastructure (LM II) are:
+Examples of modules to be used in the Learning Machines Intelligence Infrastructure (LM II) are:

 1. Pre-specification of statistical measures of the dataset used to train a model leading to automated report generation of those measures when new data is available (eg. when the algorithm is used)
 1. Version control of datasets